mk-fg/convergence/README.md

      are irrelevant to the client (and always being overidden) - only fingerprint and notary responses matter.

+   - Enable TLS-1.1 for the actual client connections.
+NSS seem to have TLS-1.0 as default, which is known to be broken and already gets rejected by e.g. rackcdn.com.

    - Saner, prefixed and disableable (per-source, if necessary) logging.

    - TODO: Cache fingerprnts for (hostname, port, ip) tuples, not just